 Although the foundational members of gut communities are established early in life, the overall community changes with age, diet and lifestyle.

 If your dog is prescribed antibiotics, your dog’s microbiome could shift rapidly.
 Your dog’s unique microbiome and the choices you make that shape it have a profound impact on your dog’s overall health.

 What are the benefits of testing my dog’s microbiome?

 Establish a baseline profile of gut health

 Your dog’s gut bacteria can be disrupted by things like antibiotics, infections and disease in the future.
 Every dog has a unique microbiome, and if you have a record of what this community looks like while your dog is healthy, you can help your dog return to a balanced community in the future.

 Identify and treat imbalances before they become a problem

 Even if your dog appears healthy, he or she could still have a bacterial imbalance that you do not know about.
 Early detection of imbalances in your pet’s microbiome could help you make dietary and lifestyle changes that might protect your dog from developing a disease.

 Discover if your dog’s digestive disorder is linked with a bacterial imbalance

 If your dog has a digestive disorder, you can compare his or her microbiome to healthy dogs and dogs with similar conditions.
-This information will be useful as you decide which interventions (diet, antibiotics, steroids, fecal transplants, etc.) will help you provide the best care for your dog, so he or she can have a happy and long life.
+This information will be useful to decide which interventions (diet, antibiotics, steroids, fecal transplants, etc.) will help provide the best care for your dog, so he or she can have a happy and long life.